build2/libbuild2-autoconf/README.md

 and project-specific.
 Ideally, common checks which can be used by multiple projects should be added to the builtin rather than project catalog (see "Which checks are considered common?" below for details).
-In particular, this makes sure that fixes and improvement only need to be applied in one place rather than in all the projects that use the check.
+In particular, this makes sure that fixes and improvements only need to be applied in one place rather than in all the projects that use the check.

 Practically, however, there are several valid reasons why we may want to add a